 4. SEVERAL GREAT COMPANIES TO WORK FOR

-Several big companies have opened offices in Austin offering competitive pay with both benefits and perks like complimentary breakfast and lunch.
+Several big companies have opened offices in North Austin, Northwest Austin, Central Austin, and South Austin offering competitive pay with both benefits and perks like complimentary breakfast and lunch, and really good health care.
 This also attracted talent from around the nation and world to move to Austin to live and work here.

 5. It’s a Nature Lover’s Paradise